cypherpunk-academy/2064/en/003_2064_TRON-Attack.md

 Lasse: "Pull the plug!"

-Sigur: "We can't do that.
+Sigur: "We can't do that!
 Against the rules."

 Lasse: "Fuck it.